digilens-ar/limbo/README.md

  - The WAF build system is replaced with CMake / vcpkg.
  - The Boost tests are translated to Gtest tests.
  - All Boost dependencies except for Boost::fusion are removed.
+ - All `experimental` code is removed
+ - The way that templated `Params` are passed to components of the optimizer is simplified
+ - New stop conditions and status functions are added
+ - C++20 `concepts` are used to make the templated code easier to read and write.
+ - Assumption that printing messages to std::cerr is ok is replaced with usage of exceptions.
+ - many instances of `operator()` are replaced with named methods.